fuzzybritches0/solarfidget/README.md

 * * *

 Connect the Arduino Nano to the mini USB plug.
 Push the Arduino inside its proper place.
+This shouldn't be too difficult.
 Push the battery charging breakout board into its proper place.
 Finally push the MPU6050 breakout board into its proper place.
+You might have difficulties there.
+But try, eventually, it will go in.
+It is a very tight fit.
 Have the MPU6050 **face up**.
 On the MPU6050 have the **X-axis** point to the **right and left**.

 ![all installed](./assets/images/fidget_hardware_installed.jpg)\
 *Pic.
 5: Magnets and hardware installed.
 Arduino plugged in.*